 The College provides a behaviour management program based on the Responsible Thinking Process.
 This is a counter-cultural approach, which calls for each person to choose and be accountable for their choices.

-The Junior School staff recognise the importance of the children’s spiritual growth, and the role that they play in supporting the family by teaching the children about God’s Word and its application to daily life.
+Staff recognise the importance of the children’s spiritual growth, and the role that they play in supporting the family by teaching students about God’s Word and its application to daily life.

 All subjects are taught from a Christian perspective.
 We recognise that faith cannot be contained in a “box for Sunday”, it is a commitment which affects every aspect of life.

-Junior School children are also exposed to Christian teachings during assemblies each Monday morning as well as at Year level meetings where prayers are said, songs are sung and readings from the Bible occur.
+Students are also exposed to Christian teachings during assemblies as well as at Year level meetings where prayers are said, songs are sung and readings from the Bible occur.

 Parents are encouraged to discuss the classroom religious education program with their child’s teacher at any time, so home and school can work together for the children’s spiritual development.